Father Sebastiaan

 Father Sebastiaan is an American fangsmith, published author and impresario.
 He is a former dental assistant working as a "fangsmith," crafting custom made fangs for consumers.
-He is the founder of the Sabretooth Clan, a fangmaking business and social network for the vampire subculture, and has worked as an author and co-author of several books on the occult and the vampire subculture.
+He is the founder of the Sabretooth Clan, a fangmaking business, cult, and social network for the vampire subculture, and has worked as an author and co-author of several books on the occult and the vampire subculture.

 Biography

-Van Houten was born in San Diego, California to a military family and spent much of his early years traveling.
-He was later attended a Quaker boarding school and at age fourteen, discovered the goth subculture through Anne Rice novels and later the Vampire: The Masquerade during his teenage years.
-Van Houten also apprenticed as a dental assistant and became active during the 1990s New York City Vampyre club scene.
-He is an Impresario club promoter, creating The New York Vampire Ball in 1996 and The Endless Night Festival in New Orleans in 1998, one of the "largest vampire gatherings in the world".
+Van Houten is an impresario club promoter, creating The New York Vampire Ball in 1996 and The Endless Night Festival in New Orleans in 1998, one of the "largest vampire gatherings in the world".
 He is noted with writing the first "Black Veils" based on the code of conduct of a club night he managed entitled "Long Black Veil."

 Media

 Father Sebastiaan is best known for appearances on Travel Channel's Ghost Adventures.
 He also is a host of the largest Vampire Subculture event the Endless Night Vampire Balls.